NayaraCaetano/scrapy-example/README.md

 }
 ```

+## Requirements
+* Python 3.x
+* Scrapy 1.3

 ## Running the spiders

-You can run a spider using the `scrapy crawl` command, such as:
+Inside the foreign_principals directory, you can run a spider using the `scrapy crawl` command:

+    $ cd foreign_principals
     $ scrapy crawl foreign_principals

 The data will be save to a file named output.json